MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 2.0.2
+- Added back support for Team Foundation Server 2015 (was broken since v1.5.0).
+See [known issues](./overview.md#known-issues) for limitations on Team Foundation Server 2015!

 #### 2.0.1
 - Fixed a rare issue that could have caused the policies to report false results if the build steps of the definition was changed while a build of that definition was running.